ciro-hamburg/openai-assistant-streaming-service/readme.md

 ## 📡 API Endpoints

 ### POST `/create-thread`
-Creates a new conversation thread with the assistant.
+Creates a new conversation thread with the assistant and immediately prepares it for streaming.

 **Request Body:**
 ```json